-- Confounding occurs when the association between an exposure and an outcome is induced by a third factor associated with both the exposure and outcome, but not in the causal path. - For example, if the exposure is smoking and the outcome is death, and smoking is more common among elderly, the association between smoking and death may simply be an effect of age.
+- Confounding occurs when the association between an exposure and an outcome is induced/altered by a third factor influencing both the exposure and outcome. - For example, if the exposure is smoking and the outcome is death, and smoking is more common among elderly, an observed association between smoking and death may simply be an effect of age.
 The age distribution among smokers differs from the age distribution among non-smokers. - We can adjust for confounding by conditioning on the confounder via stratification or adjusting in a regression model. - Confounding by time (i.e. time scale) is similar, i.e. where is the person-time distributed along the time scale for different exposure groups. - We shall use the colon cancer data, where patients were diagnosed 1975-1984 and 1985-1994, with follow-up for death until 1995.